Call Us 03334553378

 AXA Patients – Package Price

 We have a fixed package price with AXA PPP for all our procedures.
-If you require EVLA treatment our negotiated fixed package price includes:
+If you require EVLA treatment, our negotiated fixed package price includes the following:

-Please note any sclerotherapy sessions are not included.
+Please note that any sclerotherapy sessions are not included.
 You will need to get a separate authorisation for these from AXA.
-AXA are reluctant to sclerotherapy treatment and so please be aware you may need to self-fund this if required alongside or post EVLA (e.g. at follow-up).
+AXA is reluctant to fund sclerotherapy treatment, so please be aware you may need to self-fund this if required, either alongside or post-EVLA (e.g. at follow-up).

-IMPORTANT UPDATE – Insurers not funding Sclerotherapy Treatment alongside EVLA: Most patients require a combination of EVLA and Foam Sclerotherapy to treat both the underlying cause and cosmetic appearance of the veins.
+IMPORTANT UPDATE – Insurers not funding Sclerotherapy Treatment alongside EVLA: Most patients require a combination of Endovenous Laser Ablation (EVLA) and Foam Sclerotherapy to treat both the underlying cause and cosmetic appearance of the veins.
 Insurers have recently started refusing to fund Foam Sclerotherapy treatment alongside EVLA.
-We are in ongoing discussions with them regarding this matter as it is not medically in the patient’s best interests.
-This does however mean currently, if you require Foam Sclerotherapy treatment following or alongside EVLA, it is unlikely that your insurer will fund this and sadly you will need to self-fund the treatment.
+We are in ongoing discussions with them regarding this matter, as it is not medically in the patient’s best interests.
+This does currently, however, mean that if you require Foam Sclerotherapy treatment following or alongside EVLA, it is unlikely that your insurer will fund this and sadly you will need to self-fund the treatment.

 The treatment codes are as follows:

 Unless included in your primary treatment code, you will need to obtain further authorisation for your follow up appointment.
 This must also include authorisation for any treatment you may undergo at this appointment e.g. Foam Sclerotherapy.
 The follow-up will include a repeat scan to ensure that the EVLA treatment has worked successfully.